 The 30-year, fixed rate loan recently went above 6%, the highest it has been in a decade.
 Similarly, the average rate for a 15-year loan and 10/1 ARM rose to multi-year highs.

 Government controlled mortgage giant, Freddie Mac now forecasts rates on 30-year mortgages will climb to 6.5 percent by the end of this year.

 The reason people are concerned about higher rates is that even a two percent rate rise could add about 25 percent to the monthly cost of a home.
 Here’s an example: $300,000 home at 4% rate = $1.432 monthly payment vs a 300,000 home at 6% rate = $1,798 monthly payment.
 Big difference.

-Freddie Mac’s Housing Market outlook expects prices to continue rising as well, though at a more moderate pace.
-With median prices up about 5 percent through the first six months of 2013, it forecasts prices to rise another 3 percent to 4 percent the remainder of the year, for an annual gain of 8 percent to 9 percent this year.
-It also forecasts sales of both new and existing homes to be up another 2 percent in the second half of the year.
+Housing Market outlook experts predict prices will continue rising as well, though at a more moderate pace.
+With median prices up about 5 percent through the first six months of the year, the consensus forecast is for prices to rise another 3 percent to 4 percent the remainder of the year, for an annual gain of 8 percent to 9 percent this year.

 But is there anyway rates could fall again?
 Should I wait to purchase or refinance a home

 This is also a question I hear a lot.
 Buy it’s unlikely rates will fall anytime soon, unless the U.S. economy slows down significantly or unemployment spikes.

 This will force the Fed to restart another round of bond purchase, or Quantitative Easing, as some call it.
 And even if rates fall they are not going to come any lower than 4%.